Yarragon

 Yarragon faces significant health challenges based on AreaSearch's assessment.

 Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 51% of the total population, which is around 1,053 people.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.9 and 9.2% of residents respectively.
-Meanwhile, 63.3% of residents declare themselves completely clear of medical ailments, compared to 63.4% across Rest of Vic.
+Approximately 51% of Yarragon's total population (~1,053 people) has private health cover.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 9.9 and 9.2% of residents respectively.
+63.3% of residents declare themselves completely clear of medical ailments compared to 63.4% across Regional Vic.
 The working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 24.5% of residents aged 65 and over, totaling around 504 people.
+24.6% of Yarragon's residents are aged 65 and over (506 people).
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health